-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Valley Sanitary District for its comprehensive annual financial report for the fiscal year ended June 30, 2018.
-This was the seventh consecutive year that the District received this prestigious award.
-In order to award a Certificate of achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
-This report must satisfy both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Valley Sanitary District for its Comprehensive Annual Financial Report for the fiscal year ended June 30, 2019.
+This was the eighth consecutive year that the District received this prestigious award.
+To award a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+This report must satisfy both Generally Accepted Accounting Principles (GAAP) and applicable legal requirements.